Skip to Content

 If you have filed an extension for your federal taxes, please contact your campus Financial Aid Office so that we can send you the appropriate form to complete verification.

-Some students selected for verification may be asked to verify their identity and submit a signed Statement of Identity and Educational Purpose.
+Some students who are selected for verification will be required to present their identification in person and complete a Statement of Educational Purpose Form in the presence of a witness.
 To verify their identity, students should appear in person to their Financial Aid Office and present a valid, unexpired, government issued photo ID such as a passport or Real ID or other state issued ID.
-Note that an ID issued by a state university or college is not sufficient for this purpose.
+Your school issued ID is not acceptable for this purpose.

 Students must also sign a Statement of Educational Purpose that certifies who they are and that the federal student aid they may receive will only be used for educational purposes and for the cost of attending school during the current academic year.